emmersion/Emmersion.EventLogWalker/README.md

 # Emmersion.EventLogWalker

-Simplifies access to the Insights EventLog by providing a resumable `EventLogWalker` that exposes a single `InsightEvent` at a time.
+Event logs can contain millions of records making them unsuited for direct query access.This library aims to simplify reading event logs by providing a resumable event log walker which exposes a single item at a time.

+Today this library is tightly coupled to the Insights product context event log.

 ## Configuration